rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

 })();

 ```

 We have now the necessary minimal component structure but our tests are still failing

 We need to complete our tests with 2 things:

 1. Load the web component from the js file (the component is not recognized even with the `<script>` tag of the page, this is because we are injecting the html content of the page and not doing a regular load - I suppose but feedback is welcomed ;)).
 2. Change the selector to use the `shadowRoot` instead of the element itself.

-Within your test file, add this line for the first point (after html loading)
+Within your test file, add this line for the first point (after html loading):

 ```js
 const AgileVoting = require(‘./agile-voting.js’);
 ```

 And change the selector helper to this version:

 ```js
 const select = (comp,name)  => comp.shadowRoot.querySelector(name);
 ```

 Your tests are now passing again.

-### Use the component programmatically
+## Use the component programmatically

 Most of the times you won’t play directly with a web component but use it within other components, so you also need to be able to work with it programmatically.
 This mainly means that you need to be able to instantiate the webcomponent class instead of loading the component through the DOM.

 Let’s add a new scenario with a simple test for that:
-(Add this at the end of our test suite)
+_(Add this at the end of our test suite)_

 ```js
  describe(‘given I want to programmatically use my component’, () => {